craftercms/docs/source/developers/draft.md

 </div>
 ```

-#### Freemarker
+### Freemarker

-In Freemarker applications, in order to integrate with XB, you will use the macros included in the system which in turn will set all the right hints (i.e. html attributes) on the markup for the ICE engine to make things editable to authors.
+In Freemarker applications, in order to integrate with XB, you will use the macros that Crafter ships
+out of the box, which in turn will set all the right hints (i.e. html attributes) on the markup for
+the ICE engine to make things editable to authors.

-As mentioned earlier, you need to give XB's ICE engine the _coordinates_ to identify each model/field, so — in addition to their other arguments — each macro receives the following base parameters:
+As mentioned earlier, you need to give XB's ICE engine the _coordinates_ to identify each model/field,
+so — in addition to their other arguments — each macro receives the following base parameters:

 - Model (`$model`)
   - By providing the model, internally we extract the path and model id (a.k.a object id).